- Homework 1

-The mid-semester exam will include everything that we have covered in the course (lectures and labs) up to the end of week 5.
+The mid-semester exam will include everything that we have covered in the course (lectures and labs) up to that point.
 It will have a mix of small programming problems (similar to the homework problems, and some of the lab exercises) and questions that require a written answer.
-Note that _the format of this exam is different from the mid-semester and final exams in previous years, although the type of questions and approximate level of difficulty will be similar.

 The mid-semester exam is worth 20% of the final course mark.

-The final examination is worth 40% of the final course mark.
+The final examination is worth 40% of your course mark.

 Supplementary and deferred exam

-Details of the supplementary and deferred examinations will be made available during the course.
+Details of the supplementary and deferred examinations will be made available in due course.